ZirumAndBigBro/Audio-transcriptor-russian-/README.md

 - start the audio_transcribe.py in IDLE

 # how to optimize for your audio
-- assign an Speaker_id if you want
+- assign an Speaker_id in line

+Speaker_id = 'R001'

 - if you want to transcribe .wav-files instead of mp3 change

 song = AudioSegment.from_file(path, "mp3") --> song = AudioSegment.from_wav(path)